Alfriston

-Alfriston is a village and civil parish in the East Sussex district of Wealden, England.
-The village lies in the valley of the River Cuckmere, about four miles (6 km) north-east of Seaford and south of the main A27 trunk road and part of the large area of Polegate.
+Alfriston is a village and civil parish in the Wealden District of East Sussex.
+The village lies in the valley of the River Cuckmere, about four miles (6 km) north-east of Seaford and south of the main A27 trunk road.
 The parish had a population of 829 at the 2011 census.

 History

 There is strong evidence of ancient occupation of the area, since several Neolithic long barrows have been discovered on the surrounding Downs; among them, to the west is the fairly well preserved Long Burgh.

-The place-name 'Alfriston' is first attested in the Domesday Book of 1086, where it appears as Alvricestone.
+The place-name 'Alfriston' is first attested in the Domesday Book of 1086, where it appears as Alvricestone, comprising nine households.
 It appears as Alfrichestuna in a French document circa 1150.
 The name means 'Ælfric's town or settlement'.

 One building of historical importance is the Star Inn.
 Originally a religious hostel built in 1345 and used to accommodate monks and pilgrims en route from Battle Abbey to the shrine of St Richard, patron saint of Sussex, at Chichester Cathedral, it became an inn in the 16th century.
 Wooden figures grace the upper part of the building, whilst in the front is a one-time ship's figurehead representing a red lion.
 The latter is connected with the Alfriston smuggling gang who used the inn as a base; their leader was transported to Australia in 1830.
 Another important historical building is Dean's Place Hotel which was built in the 17th century or earlier.

 Governance

 An electoral ward in the same name exists.
 This ward stretches north to Chalvington with Ripe and has a total population taken at the 2011 census of 2,321.

+At Westminster, Alfriston has been represented by James MacCleary, Liberal Democrat, Member of Parliament for Lewes since the 2024 general election when he defeated the Conservative incumbent Maria Caulfield.